ivangsosa5/LeilenMateoPH/userStories.md

 ## Epic 2 – Gallery System

+**Note on Content Structure:**
+Each gallery category (Editorial, Portfolio, Events, Product Photography) contains all its photos in a single `.md` file.
+Photos include a `subcategory` field for filtering.
+Subcategory filtering is performed within the Lightbox component when viewing the expanded gallery.
+There are no separate "gallery" entities—only categories with their photos.

+---

 ### Story 2.1 — Gallery Index by Session Type

 **User Story:**
-As a **site visitor**, I want to browse galleries by session type (Editorial, Portfolio, Events, Product Photography), so I can quickly find the photo style I’m interested in.
+As a **site visitor**, I want to browse gallery categories by session type (Editorial, Portfolio, Events, Product Photography), so I can quickly find the photo style I'm interested in.

 **Acceptance Criteria:**

-* Each session type has an explanatory header.
+* Each session type (category) has an explanatory header.
-* Small preview grid visible on the index page.
+* Preview grid showing photos from the category visible on the index page.
-* Click expands to full gallery (filter not active yet).
+* Click expands to show all photos from the category (filter not active yet).

 **Definition of Done:**

-* Previews display correctly.
+* Category previews display correctly with photos from the category.
-* Clicking preview opens expanded gallery.
+* Clicking preview opens expanded view showing all photos from the category.

 **Responsible Agents:** scope-rule-architect, tdd-test-first, react-test-implementer, accessibility-auditor **Priority:** High